public funding – aggregated data

 FIGURE: PUBLIC FUNDING OF NON-GOVERNMENTAL ORGANISATIONS BY MINISTRIES AND MUNICIPALITIES

-In 2022 the largest recepients of public funds were the Institute for personal assistance of Pomurje, (€ 13,81 million), the Institute Without barriers (€ 10,24 million) and Sonček – Cerebral Palsy Association of Slovenia (€ 9,33 million).
-The Sports Society Cirkovce pri Velenju (€ 0,65), the Society Orgon Biotherapy for a healthy lifestyle (€ 1,17) and the Society for domestic research (€ 1,71) received the least public funding.
-You can find the first 100 non-governmental organizations that received the most funds in 2022 here.
+In 2024 the largest recepients of public funds were the Institute for personal assistance of Pomurje (€ 16,74 million), the Brez Ovir private social institute (€ 12,47 million) and SONČEK – Cerebral Palsy Association of Slovenia (€ 10,42 million).
+The lowest amounts were received by IPAK – Institute for Symbolic Analysis and Development of Information Technologies, Velenje (€ 1,53), MOUNTAIN RUNNING CLUB “GRMADA” (€ 2,04) and SPORTS AND RECREATION ASSOCIATION DR. PETRA DRŽAJA (€ 2,58).
+You can find the first 100 non-governmental organizations that received the most funds in 2024 here (in Slovenian).

 DISTRIBUTION OF PUBLIC FUNDING OF NON-GOVERNMENTAL ORGANISATIONS RELATIVE TO THE STATUS OF OPERATING IN THE PUBLIC INTEREST